By-Laws of the Cooperative & Experiential Education Division (CEED)

 Section 3.
 The Executive Committee of the Board shall consist of the Chair of the Division, who shall be Chair of the Executive Committee; the Chair-Elect; the Secretary; The Treasurer; and the immediate Past-Chair.

-The duties of the officers of the Cooperative & Experiential Education Division are listed as follows:
+The duties of the officers of the Cooperative and Experiential Education Division are listed as follows:

 1. Chair - responsible for providing the overall leadership to the Division and presiding at regular and special meetings of the Division Board.
 The Chair is responsible for maintaining liaison with other ASEE divisions/groups to promote and protect the Division's interests.
 Voted on for a one-year term.